 Phase 7 – Draft Examination Report and Management Letter—Incorporate into the examination report and management letter the results and observations noted during the examination.

-The goals of the risk-focused examinations apply to group-wide supervision and are as follows:
+The goals of the risk-focused examinations can also apply to group-wide supervision and are as follows:

 Assessing the quality and reliability of corporate governance to identify, assess and manage the risk environment facing the insurer in order to identify current or prospective solvency risk areas.
 By understanding the corporate governance structure and assessing the “tone at the top,” the examiner will obtain information on the quality of guidance and oversight provided by the board of directors and the effectiveness of management, including the code of conduct established in cooperation with the board.